EshaanDubey-20/Solar-desalination-rates/Readme.md

                                            Limitations

-1. The model assumes steady-state thermal behavior.
+1. The model assumes steady-state thermal behavior, which may overestimate efficiency under fluctuating conditions.
 2. Changes in heat due to environment fluctuation were not included.
-3. No experimental validation was performed.
+3. While simplified, the model captures first-order behavior and serves as a conceptual framework instead of industrial tool.